Pictures Of Different Types Of Rabbits

 Historical Context

 The domestication of rabbits dates back to the Roman Empire, when they were raised for meat.
-However, the development of distinct breeds is a more recent phenomenon, largely driven by the rise of rabbit fancying in the 19th century.
+On the flip side, the development of distinct breeds is a more recent phenomenon, largely driven by the rise of rabbit fancying in the 19th century.
 Rabbit fancying is the hobby of breeding and exhibiting rabbits, and it led to the creation of many of the breeds we know today.

 Early rabbit breeders focused on traits such as size, coat color, and fur quality.
-They used selective breeding to create rabbits that were better suited for meat production, fur production, or exhibition.
+Day to day, they used selective breeding to create rabbits that were better suited for meat production, fur production, or exhibition.
 Over time, these breeding efforts resulted in a diverse array of breeds, each with its own unique history and characteristics.

 Essential Concepts